joomla/Manual/versioned_docs/version-5.0/building-extensions/modules/module-development-tutorial/step9-ajax.md

 ## com_ajax

-Joomla provides a component `com_ajax` (described [here](../../../general-concepts/javascript/com-ajax.md)) which allows a module's javascript code to make an Ajax call and get back an Ajax response.
+Joomla provides a component `com_ajax` which allows a module's javascript code to make an Ajax call and get back an Ajax response.

 In the javascript code we make an Ajax call to `index.php?option=com_ajax&module=hello&method=count&format=json`.
 The URL parameters are interpreted as follows